Universal law of generalization

 Using experimental evidence from both human and non-human subjects, Shepard hypothesized, more specifically, that the probability of generalization will fall off exponentially with the distance measured by one of two particular metrics.
 His analysis goes on to argue for the universality of this rule for all sentient organisms, due to evolutionary internalization.

-Additional Research and Commentary
+Additional research and commentary

-In 1988, Shepard received a response to his research from Daniel M. Ennis from the Philip Morris Research Center.
-Ennis called into question whether Shepard’s theory was relevant as it echoed research already accomplished by Nosofsky, whose research presented “several exceptions” to Shepard’s theory.
-Shepard responded to him by asserting that Nosofsky’s experiments focused on “ the precise locations of individual stimuli in ‘psychological space’” whereas his experiments focused on the “location, size, and shape of the region of psychological space corresponding to the set of stimuli having the same important consequence as a given training stimulus”.
+In 1988, Daniel M. Ennis of the Philip Morris Research Center wrote that Shepard’s theory might be irrelevant because research by Nosofsky had found “several exceptions” to it.
+Shepard responded by asserting that Nosofsky’s experiments focused on “ the precise locations of individual stimuli in ‘psychological space’” whereas his experiments focused on the “location, size, and shape of the region of psychological space corresponding to the set of stimuli having the same important consequence as a given training stimulus”.